It’s Critical to Be an Advocate for Those with Mental Illness

-There has been so much in the news recently about the lack of decent care that people are getting in psychiatric facilities.
+There has been so much in the news recently about the lack of decent care in psychiatric facilities.
 Our system is suffering and taking the people who need it the most down with it.
 I had read about this and seen the news stories but I never imagined it would happen to my son, in the small psychiatric facility right in my own backyard.

 It was last May when my son had a serious psychotic break.
 In the middle of the night, I rushed him to the emergency room and prayed that they would help him.
 We were ushered up to the 5th floor psych ward and my son was checked in.
 I had high hopes for a good outcome to his schizophrenia because at least now my son was somewhere safe with professionals taking care of him.

 I Had to Advocate for My Son with a Mental Illness

 When I came for lunchtime visiting hours, I sat with my sedated son who didn’t know up from down.
 As he ate, in walked a nurse with his meds.
 She began rattling off the names of the pills she was giving him none of which sounded familiar to me and didn’t seem like the right ones.
 I told her to recheck his chart and it was at that point that my son’s regular psychiatric nurse practitioner walked in.

 I was enraged and told him how they had tried to give my son the wrong pills.
 He calmed me down and left to go see what had happened.
 When he returned, he said that I had been right, that the meds being given to my son were the wrong ones and that he had taken care of it.
 He went on to tell me that the psychiatric hospital was up in arms having just fired and lost some doctors and nobody was communicating with each other hence the meds mix-up.
 I felt so fortunate to have someone on my son’s side that day.